TylerJH-IT/osticket-prereqs/README.md

 <h3> 9.)
 Now that Internet Information Services, or IIS for short, is enabled we'll be downloading and installing everything we need for this.
 First off you'll want to download and install PHP Manager for IIS and go through the install wizard. <h3>

+  - You'll find the installer in PHPManager-Master > bin > release

 <h3>                                  </h3>

 <p>